alanhlhp/AssigningScript/README.md

 # AssigningScript
-Assigning Script
-This script is in charge of automate the assigning cases process
+This script is in charge of automating the Energy case assignment process
 :coffee:
 ##
 Requirements: